 Records of all safeguarding concerns will be kept by the Parish Safeguarding Officers.
 They will keep a record of the initial concern and all actions taken.
-The records will be held in a secure location, ideally in the vestry offices using a secure and fireproof storage box of All Saints Winterbourne Down, St James Iron Acton, St Michael's Winterbourne, St Peter's Frampton Cotterell; at the Fromeside Benefice of Churches Administration Office, Winterbourne, or other place previously agreed between the Rector and the Parish Safeguarding Officers.
-All those involved with any safeguarding concern must ensure they provide to the Safeguarding Officer any records related to that case for secure storage, where this is not possible the records will be stored in the Benefice Admin Office, Winterbourne.
+The records will be securely held in the vestry office of All Saints Winterbourne Down, St James Iron Acton, St Michael's Winterbourne, St Peter's Frampton Cotterell, or at the Fromeside Benefice of Churches Administration Office, Winterbourne.
+All those involved with any safeguarding concern must ensure that they provide to the Safeguarding Officer any records related to that case for secure storage.